HawraAlomani/Clever-Child-Project/README.md

 Children:
 -	Select their age.
 -	View a list of courses based on category.
--	View another list of courses based on subscription.
+-	View another list of courses based on subscriptions.
 -	View the summary of a course.
 -	Add the course to favorites.
 -	view the course.